30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 14. Reset your main living area

 Straighten pillows, fold blankets (what is it with kids and needing blankets every time they watch a tv show these days?), and corral remotes into a basket.
-These tiny steps make your entire house feel more relaxing and put-together.
-It creates a sense of calm and a visually tidy home also reduces stress for all family members (or at least this mom).
+For me, an organized living room creates a sense of calm.

 Simple Systems That Make a Clean Home Easier